Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Prerequisites

 \subsection{Activation Analysis}

-\SAD{} profits from the semi-supervised AD method \AAA{} \cite{sperl_activation_2021}. \AAA{} combines three NNs: the target, alarm and anomaly network.
-In their work, the authors show that the hidden activations $\vect{h}_i$ of the target network are different for samples that it was trained on, i.e. normal ones, and others, i.e. anomalous ones.
-The alarm network analyses these activation values.
-During training, the authors use all normal samples, a few known anomalies and trivial anomalies, i.e. Gaussian noise. \AAA{} allows reliable AD in semi-supervised settings only where anomalous counterexamples are available.
-We believe that the simple type of artificial anomalies, i.e. Gaussian noise, limits \AAA{}'s applicability to the semi-supervised setting only.
-In our work, \SAD{}, we transfer the method to the considerably stricter and more widely applicable unsupervised setting.
-We do so by introducing an advanced anomaly generator based on AAEs.
+\SAD{} profits from the semi-supervised AD method \AAA{} \cite{sperl_activation_2021}. \AAA{} combines two NNs: the target and the alarm network.
+The authors show that the activations of the target network are different for samples that it was trained on, i.e. normal ones, and others, i.e. anomalous ones.
+The alarm network analyses these activations.
+During training, the authors use all normal samples, a few known anomalies and trivial anomalies, i.e. Gaussian noise.
+We believe that the simple type of artificial anomalies limits \AAA{} to semi-supervised settings.
+For \SAD{}, we transfer the concept of activation analysis to unsupervised AD by introducing an anomaly generator based on AAEs.

-\SAD{} explores the following intuition: \begin{quote} Let $f_\text{AAE} = f_\text{dec} \circ f_\text{enc}$ be an adversarial autoencoder trained on normal data only.
-Due to the normalisation during training, most normal samples lie within $\set{N}(0,1)$ in the code layer.
-Thus, we can generate anomalous counterexamples by sampling from regions outside of the normal clusters with respect to the given code layer.
+\SAD{} explores the following intuition as motivated in \cref{fig:geometric}: \begin{quote} Let $f_\text{AAE} = f_\text{dec} \circ f_\text{enc}$ be an AAE trained on normal data only.
+Due to the normalisation during training, most normal samples lie within $\set{N}(\vect{0},\vect{1})$ in the code layer.
+Thus, we can generate anomalous counterexamples by sampling from regions outside of the normal clusters.
 These artificial anomalies can be used to detect real anomalies. \end{quote}

 As analogy, imagine the AAE's decoder to be a machine generating realistic images.
-From the normal training data, the operator of the machine has learned which features, e.g. certain painting strokes, form the seen images.
-Instead of letting this operator generate normal instances, we let a second NN learn which buttons to press to generate anomalies.
-Likely, the generated anomalies do not resemble real anomalies as they are merely recombinations of normal patterns.
-However, our evaluation shows that they are useful to find a suitable decision boundary between real normal and real anomalous samples nonetheless.
+Based on the training data the operator has learned which features, e.g. certain painting strokes, form the images.
+In \SAD{}, we decide which buttons to press to generate anomalies.
+Although these anomalies are combinations of normal patterns, we show that they are useful to find a decision boundary between real normal and real anomalous samples.

-Generating artificial anomalies is not a trivial problem: too anomalous samples do not carry any information gain; too normal samples overwrite the learned decision boundaries.
-For example, any noise sample may be a valid synthetic anomaly, but too far away from the normal ones to contribute to a better decision boundary needed for AD.
-Generating samples that look like the normal training samples while used as anomalies may drastically increases the false positive rate.
-For \SAD{}, we developed a method that a) incorporates the current knowledge about the AD task and b) generates realistic anomaly samples that are useful as counterexamples.